cms-opendata-workshop/workshop2022-lesson-ttbarljetsanalysis/_episodes/02-coffea-analysis.md

 ## Building the basic analysis selection

-Here we will attempt to build some meaninful histograms by implementing the physics object selection requirements that were used by the CMS analysts that performed this analysis back in 2015.
-For understanding the basics of the analysis implementation, we will work with events from a single file of one dataset.
-Then, we will encapsulate our analysis in a Coffea *processor* and run it for all datasets: collisions, signal and background.
+Here we will attempt to build the histogram of a physical observable by implementing the physics object selection requirements that were used by the CMS analysts, who performed this analysis back in 2015.
+For understanding the basics of the analysis implementation, we will first attempt the analysis over just one collissions dataset (just one small file) .
+Then, we will encapsulate our analysis in a Coffea *processor* and run it for all datasets: collisions (wich we will call just *data*), signal and background.

-Here is a summary of the requirements they applied (originally they also considered some vetos on leptons, but we will not do that for this example):
+Here is a summary of the requirements used in the original CMS analysis:

 > ## Muon Selection
 >